 - 1) How each site is relevant to the curriculum; - 2) How would you use the site to connect it to current issue discussions?
-What would be the specific issues and essential question? - 3) What specific tasks and/or activities would you use to engage students at the site? - 4) How would the overall lessons connect to the C3 Framework?
+What would be the specific issues and essential question? - 3) What specific tasks and/or activities would you use to engage students at the site? - 4) How would the overall lessons connect to the C3 Framework, or Educating for American Democracy Framework, or standards relevant where you work?